Dmitry-VF/react-social-network/README.md

 * Users pagination

 ## Messages:
-* I made a dummy with local state, api does not have a message function  yet.
+* I made a dummy with local state, API does not have a message function  yet.

 ## Available Scripts